synw/geojson/README.md

 ## Reactive api

 Typed streams are available to retrieve the features as soon as they are parsed.
+This is useful when the data is big.

 - `processedFeatures`: the parsed features: all the geometries
 - `processedPoints`: the parsed points